Inspiration in the Aegean

 Bring simple drawing and writing supplies - we will use these in class.

 Accessibility: Folegandros is a rocky, barren island.
 The walking streets are made of stone, and are uneven.
 Unfortunately, our classroom is not wheelchair accessible.
 Please contact us if you have concerns regarding mobility issues.
+Our final class is a group hike to Livadaki Bay.
+For those who are not comfortable with the hike, there will be the option to travel to the bay by boat to join us.

 Packing for Greece: Although Greece is usually quite warm during the day at this time of year, it can be breezy, cool and windy at night.
 You will need a sweater or jacket.
 Bring layers.
 Bring sun protection—serious sun hat, gauzy long-sleeve shirt, and sunscreen.
 The Grecian light is strong.